Pay your bills directly in Crypto.

-For many people and businesses, the ability to Pay your bills directly in crypto.
+For many people and businesses, the ability to pay their bills directly in crypto.
 No conversions.
 No banks.
-Crypto, doing what money is supposed to do is not just marketing — it’s a practical alternative that reduces points of failure and cost.
+Crypto, doing what money is supposed to do, is a practical alternative that reduces points of failure and cost.

 Below is a common operational flow for direct crypto bill payment systems: